newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

 Setup
 ~~~~~

-We’ll use some helper scripts to make setup and programming easier.
+We'll use some helper scripts to make setup and programming easier.
 If
-you’re using an XMEGA or STM (CWLITEARM) target, binaries with the
+you're using an XMEGA or STM (CWLITEARM) target, binaries with the
 correct should be setup for you: